rjpadilla/InventoryManagementSystems/README.md

 ![Add Product](https://raw.githubusercontent.com/rjpadilla/InventoryManagementSystems/master/screenshots/addproductscreen.jpg  "Add Product")

 # Modify or delete a product
-D. Modifing or deleting a product is done the same way as selecting the product and clicking on the modify/delete button in the Products.
+ Modifing or deleting a product is done the same way as selecting the product and clicking on the modify/delete button in the Products.
 ![Modify/Delete Product](https://raw.githubusercontent.com/rjpadilla/InventoryManagementSystems/master/screenshots/selectedproduct.jpg "Modify/Delete Product")